tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 ---

-### 21.3 LOOP Token Classification and Non-Stablecoin Status
+### 21.3 LOOP Accounting Unit Classification and Scope Limitations

+LOOP is not designed to operate within stablecoin regulatory frameworks, as it does not perform the economic function of a stable-value currency, deposit substitute, or transactional medium.

+References to federal stablecoin frameworks are included solely to clarify distinctions, not to assert classification equivalence or regulatory parity.

 LOOP is a settlement token issued solely to represent verified surplus that has already been realized, measured, and settled at the conclusion of an execution cycle.